 Crucially, it is well-established that rumination in response to distress increases negative affect.
-Rumination has been described as an “emotional magnifier” (Watkins & Roberts, 2020, p.2): it amplifies and prolongs existing negative affective states (Blagden & Craske, 1996; Offredi et al., 2016; Rusting & Nolen-Hoeksema, 1998; Watkins & Roberts, 2020).
-Studies have shown that rumination increases depressed mood among dysphoric individuals (Lyubomirsky et al., 1998; Lyubomirsky et al., 1999; Lyubomirsky & Nolen-Hoeksema, 1995; Morrow & Nolen-Hoeksema, 1990; Costas Papageorgiou & Wells, 2000), and that a ruminative thinking style predicts longer and more severe periods of depression (Nolen-Hoeksema et al., 1994; Nolen-Hoeksema et al., 1997).
-In addition, rumination slows emotional recovery from a failure event (Watkins, 2004), and increases emotional reactivity to a subsequent stressful experience (Watkins et al., 2008).
-Taken together, rumination and negative emotion reinforce each other in a vicious cycle (Lyubomirsky & Tkach, 2004).
+Rumination has been described as an “emotional magnifier” that amplifies existing negative affective states (Watkins & Roberts, 2020, p.2).
+A number of experiments have shown that ruminating about distressing events prolongs negative mood.
+These studies have typically used a repeated measures design in which a rumination condition was compared to a distraction condition, and negative affect was measured before and after the manipulation.
+In a comprehensive review of research on the link between rumination and negative affect, Kirkegaard Thomsen (2006) concludes that 15 out of 20 studies that used such a design found the predicted group difference between rumination and distraction, two reported a trend in the expected direction, and three reported null results (which may, in part, be attributable to a failed manipulation).
+However, these studies did not examine whether effects resulted from an increase in negative affect due to rumination, or a decrease due to distraction (Kirkegaard Thomsen, 2006).
+As such, one can conclude that rumination increases negative affect compared to distraction, while its effects alone are less well studied experimentally.

+Beyond these experimental results, a number of longitudinal studies provide evidence for a link between rumination and negative affect: the tendency to ruminate has consistently been found to predict longer and more severe periods of depression at a later time (Nolen-Hoeksema et al., 1997; Nolen-Hoeksema et al., 1994).
+Similarly, a recent experience-sampling study found evidence for a reciprocal relation between rumination and negative affect: within-person increases in rumination predicted subsequent within-person increases in negative affect, and vice versa (Blanke et al., 2022).
+Converging findings have been obtained by researchers using similar designs (Brans et al., 2013; Lennarz et al., 2019; Moberly & Watkins, 2008; Pavani et al., 2017).

-Considering that conspiracy beliefs tend to emerge when people experience negative affect (Douglas et al., 2017; van Prooijen, 2020; van Prooijen & Douglas, 2018), rumination in response to distressing events should increase conspiracy beliefs.
+Taken together, rumination and negative emotion appear to reinforce each other in a vicious cycle (Lyubomirsky & Tkach, 2004).
+Given that theories on the formation of conspiracy beliefs state that they are more likely to emerge when people experience negative affect (Douglas et al., 2017; van Prooijen, 2020; van Prooijen & Douglas, 2018), rumination in response to distressing events should increase conspiracy beliefs.
 A similar line of thought can be found in recent research that suggests that emotion dysregulation, which is a general inability to regulate negative emotions, is correlated with conspiracy beliefs (Molenda et al., 2023; Scandurra et al., 2022).
 The following mechanism is proposed: Dysfunctional emotion regulation results in negative affect which, in turn, leads people to interpret ambiguous stimuli as threatening and hostile.
 This bias, in turn, contributes to the adoption of conspiracy beliefs (Molenda et al., 2023).
 Since rumination is a dysfunctional emotion regulation strategy (Aldao et al., 2010), the same argument can be applied to justify the effect of rumination on conspiracy beliefs.

 Rumination, Negative Cognitive Biases, and Conspiracy Beliefs